Mortgage

 How much of a down payment do I need to buy a house in Florida?

-The down payment you need to buy a house in Florida will depend on the cost of the home, the type of mortgage loan and whether you qualify for a mortgage down-payment-assistance program.
-However, taking a look at averages can help you get an idea of how much you may need.
+The down payment you need to buy a house in Florida depends on the home cost, type of mortgage and whether you qualify for a DPA program.
+Looking at mortgage statistics can help you get an idea of how much you may need.
 In Florida, the average down payment for first-time homebuyers was $33,272 in 2023, according to the latest LendingTree first-time homebuyer study.

 loading image